miriamkw/GluPredKit/README.md

 - `--data`: Name of the input CSV file containing the data.
 Note that this file needs to be located in `data/raw/`.
 - `--preprocessor`: The name of the preprocessor that shall be used.
 The preprocessor must be implemented in `glupredkit/preprocessors/`.
 The available preprocessors are:
     - basic
-    - ohio_t1dm
+    - standardscaler
-- `--prediction-horizons`: A comma-separated list of prediction horizons (in minutes) used in model training, without spaces.
+- `--prediction-horizon`: A comma-separated list of prediction horizons (in minutes) used in model training, without spaces.
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
 - `--num-features`: List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 - `--cat-features`: List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.